MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-webex.md

 ---
-title: How Cloud App Security helps protect your Cisco Webex Teams environment
+title: How Defender for Cloud Apps helps protect your Cisco Webex Teams environment
-description: This article provides information about the benefits of connecting your Cisco Webex Teams app to Cloud App Security using the API connector for visibility and control over use. ms.date: 12/04/2019 ms.topic: article
+description: This article provides information about the benefits of connecting your Cisco Webex Teams app to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 12/04/2019 ms.topic: article
 ---
-# How Cloud App Security helps protect your Cisco Webex Teams environment
+# How Defender for Cloud Apps helps protect your Cisco Webex Teams environment

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 As a communication and collaboration platform, Cisco Webex Teams enables streamlined communication and collaboration across your organization.
 Using Cisco Webex for your data and assets exchange may expose your sensitive organizational information to external users, for example, in chat rooms where they may also be participating in a conversation with your employees.

-Connecting Cisco Webex Teams to Cloud App Security gives you improved insights into your users' activities, provides information protection detections, and enables automated governance controls.
+Connecting Cisco Webex Teams to Defender for Cloud Apps gives you improved insights into your users' activities, provides information protection detections, and enables automated governance controls.

 ## Main threats